 Dead tooth

 In such a case, you may not feel any pain at all.
-The discomfort you may experience comes from the pressure on the periodontal membrane under your tooth, where pus and the necrotic (dead) nerve tissue goes when it dies.
+The discomfort you may experience comes from the pressure on the periodontal membrane under your tooth, where pus and the necrotic (dead) nerve tissue go when it dies.

 Damaged tooth nerve